smokingjudas/clover-linux-installer-halfmanual/Readme.md

 Install Clover UEFI emulation environment from Linux

+## smokingjudas's addendum

+just get your CloverV2*.zip extracted somewhere, mkdir your tmp in the extracted dir, put my 'manual.sh' in that tmp, chmod +x it and run. yet half-baked, will probably update at once.

 ## Introduction

 [Clover EFI bootloader](https://clover-wiki.zetam.org/Home) contains an UEFI emulation environment, which can be used on older systems without UEFI.